fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 18 (Fri)
-### Cereal, Health, Technology
+### Health, Technology, and Cereal
-Not much reading today, but an interesting early connection between health, technology, and nature that still influences our food choices.
+Not much reading today, but an interesting early connection between health and technology that still influences our food choices.
-- Lecture on changing 19th century food production and cereal as the embodiment of American Food.
 - _HAE_, 143--55 (6: Pious and Patriotic Stomach).
+- VIDEO: Cereal as the embodiment of American Food.

 #### Noteworthy
 - Blake Hatton, [The Early Years of American Ready to Eat Breakfast Cereal: The Breakfast Cereal Revolution Until 1930](https://scalar.usc.edu/works/early-years-of-ready-to-eat-breakfast-cereal/index).
 - Jaya Saxena, [How Cereal Became the Quintessential American Breakfast](https://www.seriouseats.com/2015/03/history-of-breakfast-cereal-mascots.html).
 This is fun for for its focus on advertising.

-{% include alert.html class='warning' title='Cereal, Health, Tech Quiz' text="
+{% include alert.html class='warning' title='Lecture and Reading Quiz' text="
 This quiz will draw equally from the lecture and bits of _HAE_ for today.
 "%}